-"He said something about being held captive by his refrigerator and something choking him.
-Before I could get him to calm down, he started sounding like he was gasping for air, and then the line went dead."
+According to the dispatcher, "He said something about being held captive by his refrigerator and something choking him.
+Before I could get him to calm down, he started sounding like he was gasping for air, and then the line went silent."

 Police, fire rescue, and paramedics reached the scene.
-The man was found cyanotic, but was revived after the police fired their tasers into the tentacles which were protruding from the open refrigerator and started administering CPR and oxygen.
+The man was found cyanotic, but he was revived after the police fired their tasers into the tentacles which were protruding from the open refrigerator and the paramedics started administering CPR and oxygen.

 Lt.
 Ken Johnson joked, "We told this mass in the refrigerator to freeze.
-When it failed to respond to our commands, he tasered it.
-The refrigerator will definately be taken in as evidence."
+When it failed to respond to our commands, we tasered it.
+The refrigerator will certainly be taken in as evidence."

 Neighbors heard about the ordeal and had gotten him a replacement refrigerator.

 Chrissy Jones, one of his neighbors, says, "We asked the hardware store for a refrigerator that doesn't come with tentacles."

 The man is doing much better now and may have learned a valuable lesson.